Chris Cleverley – Live From the Glass Isle | Self Release

 The Kody Norris Show – All Suited Up | Rebel Records | Review by Liam Wilkinson

 For most bluegrass fans, The Kody Norris Show will tick all the boxes.
 Kody Norris is a guitarist and singer who has clearly been raised on a healthy diet of Bill Monroe and shares his birthday with Earl Scruggs, his sweetheart Mary Rachel Nalley-Norris has the ability to set things on fire with her fiddle, Josiah Tyree appears to play three-finger style banjo with seventeen fingers whilst bassman Charlie Lowman keeps the band from lifting several feet into the air.
 Known for performing in their tailored rhinestone suits, it’s no wonder that this, their second album, is entitled All Suited Up.
 And it’s an album that goes perfectly with the Tennessee band’s image; most of the songs thunder along like locomotives, thanks mainly to the steam of Kody’s guitar and Josiah’s banjo.
 Mary Rachel throws up a fountain of sparks, too, with her fiddle on such tracks as “I’m Going Back to the Mountain” and “Kentucky Darlin’”.
 But if you’re looking for slow, heartfelt ballads, you’re not going to find it amongst these chugging songs.
 Occasionally, however, you’ll come across a sweet Tennessee waltz, such as “In the Shade of the Big Buffalo”, and an infectiously jaunty love song such as the chipper “Love Bug”.
 As the band’s leader says, it’s nothing but “dern good entertainment” all the way.

-Love Bug is included on this week’s Vaults radio show.
+Love Bug is included on this week’s Northern Sky Vaults Radio Show.

 Derya Yıldırım & Grup Şimşek – Dost 1 | Bongo Joe Records